temporalio/documentation/docs-src/references/cluster-env-vars.md

   - cluster
 ---

-Use environmental variables to dynamically configure Temporal Clusters

-(something about them defined in env.go)

-(something to segue into the definitions)
+This reference defines key configuration variables listed as constants in the [Temporal Environment file](https://github.com/temporalio/temporal/blob/master/environment/env.go).
+These variables facilitate connections between the Temporal Cluster and various database systems.

 ## `Localhost`

-Stores the `localhost` IP address (127.0.0.1).
+Stores the `localhost` IP address "127.0.0.1".

 ## `CassandraSeeds`

-Stores Cassandra seed node information.
+Stores the seed node information for a Cassandra cluster.

 ## `CassandraPort`

-Stores the Cassandra port number provided to the Temporal Environment.
+Stores the port number used to connect to a Cassandra instance.

 ## `CassandraDefaultPort`

-Sets the default port (9042) for Cassandra.
+Sets the default port (9042) for Cassandra instances.

 ## `MySQLSeeds`

-Stores MySQL seed node information.
+Stores the seed node information for a MySQL cluster.

 ## `MySQLPort`

-Stores the MySQL port number provided to the Temporal Environment.
+Stores the port number used to connect to a MySQL instance.

 ## `MySQLDefaultPort`

-Sets the default port for MySQL.
+Sets the default port (3306) for MySQL instances.

 ## `ESSeeds`

-Stores ElasticSearch seed node information.
+Stores the seed node information for an ElasticSearch cluster.

 ## `ESPort`

-Stores the ElasticSearch port number provided to the Temporal Environment.
+Stores the port number used to connect to an ElasticSearch instance.

 ## `ESDefaultPort`

-Sets the default port for ElasticSearch.
+Sets the default port (9200) for ElasticSearch instances.

 ## `ESVersion`

-Sets the ElasticSearch version to run the Cluster on.
+Stores the version information for ElasticSearch.

 ## `ESDefaultVersion`

-Sets the default ElasticSearch version to run the Cluster on.
+Holds the default version (v7) for ElasticSearch use.

 ## `PostgresSeeds`

-Stores Postgres seed node information.
+Stores seed node information for a Postgres cluster.

 ## `PostgresPort`

-Stores the Postgres port number provided to the Temporal Environment
+Stores the port number uesed to connect to a Postgres instance.

 ## `PostgresDefaultPort`

-Sets the default port for Postgres.
+Sets the default port (5432) for Postgres instances.